dinde451/jarr.d1/Jarulfs_Guide.md

 Some common abbreviations are used in this chapter:

 D Distance to target.
-A distance of 1 means the target is adjacent ( see chapter 6.1.9 for a description on how to calculate distance to a walking target).
+A distance of 1 means the target is adjacent ( see CHAPTER_LINK_possible-targets-of-attacks for a description on how to calculate distance to a walking target).

 R Usually a random number, the specific script will tell exactly how the random number is achieved.

-Intf Intelligence factor, see chapter 5.3.3 and 5.4.
+Intf Intelligence factor, see CHAPTER_LINK_attack-types and CHAPTER_LINK_unique-monsters.

 light Refers to the light radius of players.